 Enjoy the Shopping

 Tampa Bay is home to a wide variety of shopping venues.
 For an upscale shopping experience try International Plaza and Bay Street located near the Tampa International Airport, or Hyde Park Village near Tampa’s downtown.
 Both venues feature upscale shopping and dining experiences unavailable elsewhere in the area.
 Westfield Countryside Shopping Mall, in Clearwater, is unique because it features an ice skating rink in the center of the mall in addition to its large retail selection.

 About 35 minutes outside of Tampa Bay you will find the small fishing town of Madeira Beach where John's Pass Village and Boardwalk is the main attraction.
-The outdoor venue features over one hundred merchants — from unique craft shops to eclectic antique dealers — you are bound to bring home a one of a kind souvenir from here.
-Fresh seafood restaurants and water sport activity rentals are available too.
+The outdoor venue features over one hundred merchants—from unique craft shops to eclectic antique dealers—so you are bound to bring home a one of a kind souvenir from here.
+Fresh seafood restaurants and water sport activity rentals are available, too.